What is social media targeting?

 3. Download Targeting Packs for the segments you’re most interested in

-Audiense Targeting Packs provide you with everything you need for accurate and effective targeting per channel.
+Audiense Targeting Packs provide you with suggestions on who to target per channel, based on your audience's affinities.
 Let’s take a closer look at how you can use each section of the pack.

 - Cities - this is particularly useful if you’re creating social media geotargeting campaigns.
-Here you’ll find the cities that are most relevant to your audience - simply paste the list into the ads campaign manager and that’s it!
+Here you’ll find the cities that are most relevant to your audience - simply paste the list into the ads manager.

 - Twitter - you have two options when it comes to using Audiense for Twitter advertising.